QUESTION 1. (Actually a whole series of related questions)

 free to air unscrambled channels from Germany.
 If you think you might add a official card in the future

-the Technomate 1500 CI + or the 1000CI might be a better bet.
+the Technomate 5400 might be a better bet.
 All of these items are very good quality

 receiving What Satellite awards and yet the prices are low.